 Probably not, unless your license agreement expressly allows you the right to enforce, or you are the exclusive licensee.
 Oftentimes the intellectual property owner retains the right to enforce or license the IP to others (non-exclusive license), though sometimes there is contractual language that...Read more »

 It is certainly possible to license the right to use another company's trademark or purchase it outright from them.
 Trademark transactions are fairly common.
-I recommend speaking with a trademark attorney on how to approach the other company and working out a licensing arrangement that works for...Read more »
+I recommend speaking with a trademark attorney on how to approach the other company and working out a licensing arrangement that works...Read more »

 Just because you can copy a drawing and turn it into a tattoo, does not mean you "may" do so.
 Even if you made some changes, that would only create a derivative work based on the original logo and without the permission of the copyright owner of the drawing, you would be infringing.
-As for images...Read more »
+As...Read more »

 You are probably safe to use the exercises in your book.
 Generally, an exercise, such as a bench press or a pull up, is not protected by copyright law.
 Although, keep in mind that the photographs or written descriptions of exercises in other sources likely are protected by copyright.